jabir11757/Smart_Education/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+###

+# This project made for education of SSC/JSC candidates, where they can attempt quiz and show the answers!
+# Answer will be showed by toast, which will show after click eye button on top-right corner!
+# Bootstrap used only as css framework!

+###

 ### `npm run build`

 Builds the app for production to the `build` folder.\